rajutelee/hello-world/README.md

 # hello-world
-I'm Raju!, This is my first project in GitHub, its really amezing
+I'm Raju!, This is my first project in GitHub. its really amezing